• Skip to main content

 • 1 tbsp olive oil

-• plain flour, for dusting work surface
+• plain flour, for dusting the work surface

-• 6 slices prosciutto (Italian ham)
+• 5 or 6 slices prosciutto

 • 1 egg, beaten